About The foundation Past Summits Charters Resource Collection Research / IRFCAM Conact

 Background

-The World Summit (WS) movement was initiated by Dr Patricia Edgar and presented to a Round Table meeting hosted by PRIX JEUNESSE in May 1993.
+The World Summit movement was initiated by Dr Patricia Edgar and presented to a Round Table meeting hosted by PRIX JEUNESSE in May 1993.
 It was recognised that programming for children was changing and under threat in a variety of ways.
-Children’s programming could not remain a purely domestic issue and survive with the values and objectives that industry professionals believe should apply.
+Children's programming could not remain a purely domestic issue or survive with the values and objectives that industry professionals believed should apply.
+A global forum for the exploration of the issues was essential and World Summits were born.

 Past Summits

-The World Summit on Media for Children Foundation oversees how specific countries and organisations are given the right to hold successive World Summits on Media for Children.
+The World Summit on Media for Children Foundation guides the movement and invites committed and concerned organisations around the world to hold successive World Summits on Media for Children.

 The Foundation